doug-pires/de-fipe/docs/RFC.md

   - Schedule it
   - Build a report on top of Delta tables
 - **Non-Goals**: Pay attention if raises exception, because `xpaths` changes a lot.
 - **Milestone**: Install a Google Chrome browser into the Job Clusters to do the scrape for us.
+It will run as `--headless`
 - **Main Audience**: Other interested engineers and I.

 # Requirements ( High Level functional requirement )